-Looking ahead to financial year 2022/23 and beyond, Student Recruitment looks strong as we head into the first term of 2022/23 although the ongoing impact of Brexit is clear on reduced recruitment from the EU.
-The review of World Leading Specialist Provider Funding (WLSPF) by the OfS concluded in November 2022 and results in a modest uplift to our funding for 2022/23.
+Looking ahead to financial year 2023/24 and beyond, Student Recruitment looks strong as we head into the first term of 2023/24 with a continued trend of increased overseas student numbers.
+The review of World Leading Specialist Provider Funding (WLSPF) by the OfS continues to bring in a modest uplift in our Funding Body Grants.
+The big challenge continues to be the combination of high inflation impacting both pay and non-pay costs alongside the ongoing flat UK undergraduate fee.